qbead/qbeadWebsite/content/book/dancing.md

 What about making it respond to motion in all three directions?
 For a hint of how to do this, you can check out the [code for the final example of this adventure](/codedoc/examples/Dancing_with_Color/Grand_Finale/Grand_Finale.ino.html).

-The past few examples are all relying on the measurements from the gyroscope (sensing rotation).
+The past few examples all rely on the measurements from the gyroscope (rotation sensor).
 However, you could also have the snake (or any of the other sketches) respond to acceleration instead.
 You can modify the snake to respond to acceleration in one direction or even all three.

 ## The Grand Finale: Showing Off All Its Colors

 You’ve explored both linear and rotational motion independently so far in this adventure.
 Using the above scripts as a starting point, you can modify the SpinWheel to respond to your motion however you see fit!
-We'll leave you with one final more complicated sketch that combines both the `Motion_Snake` and `Rainbow_Chase_Advanced` sketches to inspire your imagination.
+To inspire your imagination, we'll leave you with one final more complicated sketch that combines both the `Motion_Snake` and `Rainbow_Chase_Advanced` sketches.
 Here is a webpage with our [grand finale code and explanation](/codedoc/examples/Dancing_with_Color/Grand_Finale/Grand_Finale.ino.html).
-This script has the SpinWheel respond to both acceleration and rotation.
+This sketch programs the SpinWheel to respond to both acceleration and rotation.
 To try this code on your SpinWheel or use it as a framework for your own creations, you can find it at `Examples → SpinWearables → Dancing_with_Color → Grand_Finale`.

 To wrap up this adventure,